rodneyshupe/Cookbook/Recipes/Entrees/Pork/OvenBakedBabyBackRibs.rst

 1. Preheat oven to 250F.
 2. Place each slab of baby back ribs on a piece of heavy-duty aluminum foil, shiny side down.
-Sprinkle each side generously with the dry rub.
-Pat the dry rub into the meat.
-Refrigerate the ribs for a minimum of 1 hour but preferably overnight.
+Sprinkle each side generously with the dry rub and pat it into the meat.
+Refrigerate for a minimum of 1 hour, preferably overnight.
-3. In a microwavable container, combine wine, vinegar, worcestershire, honey and garlic for the braising liquid.
+3. In a microwavable container, combine wine, vinegar, Worcestershire, honey and garlic for the braising liquid.
 Microwave on high for 1 minute.
 4. Place the ribs on a baking sheet.
 Open one end of the foil on each slab and pour half of the braising liquid into each foil packet.
-Tilt the baking sheet in order to equally distribute the braising liquid.
-Braise the ribs in the oven for 2 1/2 hours.
+Tilt the baking sheet to distribute the braising liquid equally.
+Braise in the oven for 2 1/2 hours.
-5. Transfer the braising liquid into a medium saucepot.
-Bring the liquid to a simmer and reduce by half or until of a thick syrup consistency.
+5. Transfer the braising liquid to a medium saucepot.
+Bring to a simmer and reduce by half, or until a thick syrup consistency.
 Brush the glaze onto the ribs.
-Place under the broiler just until the glaze caramelises lightly.
+Broil just until the glaze caramelises lightly.
 Slice each slab into 2 rib bone portions.
-Place the remaining hot glaze into a bowl and toss the rib portions in the glaze.
+Toss the rib portions in the remaining hot glaze in a bowl.